 Librería: WorldofBooks, Goring-By-Sea, WS, Reino Unido

-Paperback.
 Condición: Good.
-The book has been read but remains in clean condition.
-All pages are intact and the cover is intact.
-Some minor wear to the spine.
-Nº de ref. del artículo: GOR004144249
+Most items will be dispatched the same or the next working day.
+A copy that has been read but remains in clean condition.
+All of the pages are intact and the cover is intact and the spine may show signs of wear.
+The book may have minor markings which are not specifically mentioned.
+Nº de ref. del artículo: rev3094486740

 Cantidad disponible: 1 disponibles